MONITORING SMALL VESSEL SEAWORTHINESS

 Weather decks are to be provided with freeing ports, open rails or scuppers capable of rapidly clearing the deck of all water under all weather conditions.

-• Lack of maintenance to seals, screw threads and other locking devices.
+Lack of maintenance to seals, (painting over seals), screw threads and other locking devices.

 It is obvious that for a vessel to float, water must be prevented from gaining entry into the hull.
 The vessel designer has to ensure that under normal use water will not enter the hull in sufficient quantities to sink it.
 The shipbuilder ensures that is of sound construction to meet these requirements.
 This is verified at the initial survey carried out by an Authority.